EVORA-project/evora-ontology/models/docs/Fungus.md

     name: cultivability
     description: The ability of the pathogen to be cultivated or grown in laboratory conditions.
-Possible values are  'Cultivable pathogen', 'Uncultivable pathogen' or 'Inactivated pathogen'
+Possible values are  'Cultivable pathogen', 'Uncultivable pathogen' or 'Inactivated pathogen'.
     title: cultivability
     comments:
-    - Might also be related to a product sub-category that helps filtering
+    - Might also be related to a product sub-category that helps filtering.
     from_schema: https://w3id.org/evorao/
     rank: 1000
     ifabsent: string(Cultivable)